Health and Safety / Food Hygiene

 Power/Electricity: In preparation for opening to the public

-Below is a list of measures that are required to ensure that we limit the number of instances of lost power, as this will have an impact on your sales as well as other stallholders in the immediate vicinity.
+Below is a list of measures that are required to ensure that we limit the number of instances of lost power, as this will have an impact on your sales as well as other exhibitors in the immediate vicinity.
 In the case where a caterer has not booked sufficient power and has not used the statements below as a checklist before the event, it can be very difficult to ascertain which stall in a group is the origin of the problem, the solution to which is time consuming and will likely impact on those that have followed the policies and procedures correctly.

 - All caterers must check the start up and cruising wattage of their electrical appliances.
 For example an appliance could have a cruising wattage of 2.8kW, which is suitable for a 3kW (3000 watts) power socket, but the appliance may require a 3.8kW start up power supply.
 If a 3kW socket has been ordered the power is insufficient to start up the appliance and the power supply will be cut off at the RCD box located on the stand.
 Multiple appliances starting up with insufficient power will terminate power to the venue mains supply and all stands served by that supply.

 - Under no circumstances are exhibitors permitted to interfere with the power supply.
-This includes the RCD box installed by Moyne to each stand and the venue mains supply box.
+This includes the RCD box installed by our electrical contractors Moyne to each stand and the venue mains supply box.
 Power and sockets will be removed to any stand that is found to have done this.
 Power failure must be reported to the Information Desk during open hours.
 The standby electrician will then attend.

 - To ensure that sufficient power is ordered exhibitors must either refer to the manufacturers handbook / contact the manufacturer direct.
 In the case of hired equipment, ensure the hirer provides all relevant power supply information.
 The electrical contractors, Moyne, can provide advice, however they are not responsible for or liable for guaranteeing the power supplies of exhibitor’s appliances.